Re-using model results to determine materials properties: connector theory approach: Connector approach to the design of functionals

-To apply COT, we use again the HEG as model system, so \eqref{eq:inverse-approx} reads $\bar n^{c,approx}_{\bf r} = (v_{\rm xc}^{h,approx})^{-1}(v_{\rm xc}^{approx}({\bf r};[n]))$.
-A first crude approximation could be to cut the Coulomb interaction $1/|{\bf r}'-{\bf r}|$ beyond a very short distance.
-Applied directly to $v_{\rm xc}^{\rm WDA}$, this yields, as one would expect, the almost vanishing xc potential shown by the dotted green curve in Fig. \ref{fig:sf}.
-The connector result (dotted green with circles) corresponding to the very same approximation, instead, tends to the LDA.
-It is much better than the direct approximation, which makes the LDA a prototype illustration for the power of the connector approach.
+with $\tilde{n}({\bf r}, {\bf r'})= [n({\bf r}) + n({\bf r'})]/2$ \cite{Pablo2000} and the Coulomb interaction $1/|{\bf r}-{\bf r}'|$ appearing at two places, as factor in the integral and in the exponent to the fifth power.
+The functions $C$ and $\lambda$ are set by the sum rule $\int d {\bf r'} n_{\rm xc}({\bf r}, {\bf r'- r})=-1$, and by making $E_{\rm xc}$ exact in the HEG.
+The functional derivative of $E_{\rm xc}^{\rm WDA}$ with respect to the density yields the exchange-correlation potential $v_{\rm xc}^{\rm WDA}$ given in the appendix [Eq. \eqref{eq:vxc-wda}], together with the functions $C$ and $\lambda$ [Eq. \eqref{eq:constants}].
+This potential is our target.
+To be precise, we will not investigate the density that is created by the potential, but the potential itself, for a given input density.
+The resulting density, which requires the use of the potential in a self-consistent cycle, would be an important topic on itself \cite{Kim2013,Wasserman2017,Vuckovic2019}.

+The target potential $v_{\rm xc}^{\rm WDA}$ is shown in Fig. \ref{fig:sf}, for an inhomogeneous ``real system'' with periodic density $n(\mathbf{r})= A \cos (\mathbf{a}\cdot\mathbf{r}) + B $, reciprocal lattice vector $\mathbf{a}$ and parameters $A$ and $B$.
+Here ${\bf a}$ and the maximum density correspond to the case of solid argon.
+The potential is negative for all systems examined in our work, so it can in principle be reproduced by $v_{\rm xc}^h$ as required by condition \textbf{[A]}.
+The figure also shows the results of the crude approximation obtained when the Coulomb interaction $1/|{\bf r}-{\bf r}'|$ in \eqref{eq:E-WDA} is cut beyond a very short distance $r=r_c$, which limits the integral boundaries.
+Applied directly to $v_{\rm xc}^{\rm WDA}$, this yields, as anticipated above and as one would expect, an almost vanishing xc potential, here obtained with $r_c=0.1 \ a_0$ with $a_0$ the Bohr radius, less than 2\% of the unit cell length.
+The connector result based on the very same approximation is now obtained by using the HEG xc potential to simulate the real system, \textit{via}

+which is the equivalent of \eqref{eq:connector-result}.
+As the figure shows, this potential does not tend to zero, but to the LDA.
+The reason is that the $v_{\rm xc}$ of both the real system and the HEG tend to zero in \eqref{eq:con-nrc}, but the connector construction leads to strong error cancelling.
+The huge improvement of the final result with respect to the direct approximation makes the LDA a prototype illustration for the fulfillment of condition \textbf{[C]} and for the power of the connector approach.

 Still, the LDA has significant errors especially in regions of low density, because the approximation is too crude.
 In principle one could remedy by increasing the range of the Coulomb interaction, going systematically towards the exact result.
 However, this approximation would be of limited practical interest.

-An alternative and more useful approximation is a first-order expansion around a given homogeneous density $n_0$ \cite{DFT1,Palummo1999}, which yields
+An alternative and more useful approximation, which also fits in our strategy required by condition \textbf{[C]}, is a first-order expansion around a given homogeneous density $n_0$ \cite{DFT1,Palummo1999}.
+We will now use this approximation in the connector scheme to derive a new functional.
+We will then compare the result to the LDA, and benchmark its performance again by examining how well it can reproduce non-local effects, with the WDA defined as target.